-The XT2 was one of the best mirrorless cameras on the market on release in 2016 and is still a great piece of technology.
-However, it was notably behind Sony in terms of autofocus performance and behind Panasonic in terms of videography.
+The XT2 was one of the best mirrorless cameras on the market on release in 2016 and when it paired with Fujifilm lenses, it is still a great piece of technology.
+However, it was notably behind Sony in terms of autofocus performance and behind Panasonic in videography.

 That’s why Fujifilm decided they’d pull out all the stops when they released the XT3.
 This APS-C monster of a camera offers blazing fast focusing performance and some of the best video specs on the market right now.